nguyenph88/AutoDropBox/README.md

 Conclusion:
 ----------
-With less effort (may be none) I could be able to get more spaces from Dropbox by using this scraping tool.
-Probably you could be able to speed up (like couple account within a min).
-Mine took long between accounts before I was testing each possbile case that could happen.
+With less effort (may be none) I could be able to get more spaces from Dropbox by using this auto tool.
+Probably you could be able to speed up (like couple accounts within a min).
+Mine took long between accounts because I was testing each possbile case that could happen.

 In conclusion, the purpose of referring program is to get more people using their service, which I think is awesome.
 It's not only a cloud storage but also sharing tool between devices.
+Support them and stop botting T_T ...

 ![Image](/img/dropbox.png?raw=true)